xda/XDA-Labs-Store-UI/INDEX_REQUIREMENTS.md

 * Auto-complete similar to Android app

-* Type-ahead/typo correction suggestions
+* Type-ahead/typo correction suggestions, similar to the behavior and look in the Android app

 ## Login

 #### Login/Logout button

-Redirects to oauth2 page, as shown with XDA Feed
+Redirects to oauth2 page, as used on XDA Feed

 ## Filter/Sort Header Bar